mratsim/weave/README.md

 > detection tool to ensure proper implementation.
 >
 > Furthermore worker threads are basically actors or state-machines and
 > were not formally verified either.
-Empirical tests and benchmarks showed no large issue.
 >
 > Weave does limit synchronization to only simple SPSC and MPSC channels which greatly reduces
 > the potential bug surface.